Powerball: Jackpot rises to $1.04 billion after another drawing without a big winner

 The largest jackpot was a $2.04 billion Powerball prize hit by a player in California in November 2022.

-In most states, a Powerball ticket costs $2 and players can select their own numbers or leave that task to a computer.
+In most states, a Powerball ticket costs $2, and players can select their numbers or leave that task to a computer.